John F. Meier

-John Francis Meier (born 1964) is a United States Navy rear admiral who has served as the Commander of Naval Air Force Atlantic since May 1, 2020.
+John Francis Meier (born 1964) is a retired United States Navy rear admiral who last served as the Commander of Naval Air Force Atlantic from May 1, 2020 to August 17, 2023.
 Previously, he was Commander of Navy Warfare Development Command from July 3, 2019, to May 18, 2020.

 Born at Aberdeen Proving Ground, Maryland and raised in Export, Pennsylvania, Meier is a 1982 graduate of Franklin Regional High School.
 He then attended the United States Naval Academy, graduating in 1986 with a B.S. degree in general engineering.
 In August 1988, Meier completed flight training in Beeville, Texas and became a naval aviator.

 Meier married Rachel Diane Edwards on December 5, 1990 in Island County, Washington.
 The couple have two sons.